 - more beta-carotene

 - more antioxidants

-All of this makes grass fed beef (and lamb and goat) wonderful sources of these nutrients especially considering that humans are unable to access any of these directly from grasses.
+All of this makes grass fed beef (and lamb and goat) a wonderful sources of these nutrients especially considering that humans are unable to access any of these directly from grasses, forbs and legumes.